 - Easy to make – fresh lemons and 5 simple cake ingredients are all you need.
 And just 10 minutes prep-time.
 The oven does the rest!

-- Part lemon cake, part lemon curd – formed from one simple batter.
-Just like this magic custard cake, the layers will magically separate as they bake, forming a light sponge cake layer on top of a bright and tangy lemon sauce.
+- Part lemon cake, part lemon curd, formed from one simple batter.
+Just like this magic custard cake, the layers will magically separate as they bake, forming a light sponge cake layer on top of a bright and tangy lemon sauce underneath.

-- Light and lemony – it boasts a beautiful lemon flavour with both fresh lemon juice and tangy lemon zest.
+- Light and lemony – this self-saucing pudding boasts a beautiful lemon flavour with both fresh lemon juice and tangy lemon zest.

-- A simple and nostalgic family pudding – complete it with a dollop of cream or a big scoop of vanilla ice cream for the ultimate comfort dessert.
+- A simple and nostalgic family pudding – an old-fashioned favourite, complete with a dollop of cream or a big scoop of vanilla ice cream for the ultimate comfort dessert.

 - Freezer friendly – perfect for making ahead.

-And if you love lemon desserts, you’ll love this lemon syrup cake and lemon curd slice!
+While we’re talking lemon desserts, you’ll love this lemon syrup cake, smooth lemon butter and lemon curd slice!

 ** This post contains tips and instructions to achieve the best possible results.
 This photo is a great guide for when you are in the supermarket, but for full ingredient quantities and methods, please scroll down to the detailed recipe card below!

-- Lemons – you will need both lemon juice and lemon zest, so fresh lemons are recommended for optimal flavour.
+- Lemons – lemon delicious pudding calls for both lemon juice and lemon zest.
+So fresh lemons are recommended, for optimal flavour.
 For this recipe, you’ll need around 3-4 medium-sized, juicy lemons.
 Meyer lemons are best, for their tart-sweet flavour and high juice content, but any lemons can be used.

-- Eggs – separate your eggs before beginning.
+- Eggs – separate your eggs before beginning and set them aside, ready to use.
 The egg yolks are used to form the cake batter.
 And the egg whites are whipped and folded in separately, to help the pudding rise and to create the two distinct pudding layers.
-Make sure the eggs are at room temperature before starting and that there is no yolk in the whites, or they won’t beat properly.
+Make sure the eggs are at room temperature before starting.

-- Milk – milk is used in the cake batter.
-I recommend whole, full-fat milk for the richest taste and texture, but low-fat milk can also be used if this is what you have.
+- Milk – I recommend whole, full-fat milk for the richest taste and texture, but low-fat milk can also be used if this is what you have.

 - Caster sugar – superfine caster sugar is used to add sweetness to the cake batter.
-Use the full amount, or the pudding will be quite tart.
+Be sure to use the full amount, or the pudding will be quite tart and the pudding won’t thicken properly.

-- Butter – for richness and flavour.
-Make sure it’s softened at room temperature before beating.
+- Butter – make sure it’s softened at room temperature, before beating.

-- Self-raising flour – to form the structure of the sponge layer. โ cup (80 grams) is all that is needed.
-Self-raising flour is a mixture of plain flour, baking powder and salt that will give the pudding a lovely, fluffy texture.
+- Self-raising flour – self-raising flour is a mixture of plain flour, baking powder and salt that gives the pudding a lovely, fluffy texture.
 If you don’t have self-raising flour, you can make your own by mixing 2 teaspoons of baking powder into every 1 cup of plain flour, along with a pinch of salt.
 Be sure to weigh the flour, for accuracy.

 - Icing sugar – for dusting over the top of the finished pudding, before serving.
 Entirely optional, but highly recommended!